bluehabit/BlogPosts/Vanilla-JS/Closures In Depth.md

 All that really matters, is that calling `count()` is in a scope with access to the actual `count` function, and for the result of `count()` to be stored so you can reuse it.

 If you were to not store it, you can still do stuff like this: `count()()` and it will return `1`, but you can only do that once.
 ONce this has run, you will have lost your instance of the scope since it is not being saved anywhere.
-Everytime you call the function `count()` you re-initialize your scope.
+Every time you call the function `count()` you re-initialize your scope.

 ![f](https://imgur.com/5jZKqc4.png)

-We could even do something like this if we wanted, but its not adviseable.
+We could even do something like this if we wanted, but it's not advisable.

 ![f](https://imgur.com/PW7iYrr.png)